Brownsville Preserve: A Coastal Hike Across Salt Marshes in Nassawadox

 Turn right onto the trail (more like a service road) made up of gravel, sand and crushed oyster shells.
 Retired farm lands turn up on the left side of the trail.

-Following crop failures from 2000 to 2006 due to saltwater intrusion, the fields were retired.
-Native trees and shrubs have since been planted to restore forested habitats.
+Crop failures from 2000 to 2006 due to saltwater intrusion retired the farm fields.
+Native trees and shrubs were planted to restore forested habitats.

 Near the .9-mile mark, you may see the effects of flooding from Hurricane Isabel in 2003.
 Many of the mature pines were killed by salt water that flooded the area.